harshavardhana/ziptransfer/README.md

 ./ziptransfer
 ```

-This would start transferring data from source bucket to destination bucket
+This would start transferring data from the source bucket to the destination bucket

-### tls
+### TLS
 ```
 export DEST_SECURE="true"
 ```